basler/pylon-ros-camera/README.md

 To test if the driver is correctly working we recommend to use the rqt ROS tool (http://wiki.ros.org/rqt).
 You will need to add an image viewer through the the contextual menu RQT Plugin --> Visualization --> Image View.
 Then please select the `pylon_camera_node/image_raw` to display the current camera picture.
 If the intrinsic calibration file was configured, `pylon_camera_node/image_rect` will also appear.
 Please check Intrinsic calibration section for further information.

 This drivers offers different ROS services to change the camera parameters.
-To see the list of available services plese use `rosservice list` command.
+To see the list of available services please use `rosservice list` command.
 Once you have located the desired service you can call it by using the `rosservice call /service_name {...parameters...}` (with the corresponding service and parameters).
 E.g.:

 ```
 ~/workspace/dnb_docs$ rosservice call /pylon_camera_node/set_reverse_x "data: true"
 success: True
 message: "done"
 ```
-To auto-fill the parameters you can use Tab after writting the service name.
+To auto-fill the parameters you can use Tab after writing the service name.
 Please refer to http://wiki.ros.org/rosservice for ros service usage.

 ### Intrinsic calibration